ata-crtl/-auto-closing-doorsystem/README.md

 you push the button and the door closes.
 I was tiered of my door being constantly left open by every one, so i built this , all you have to do is press a button and vola, the motor spins and it closes. i have used a hight power motor to make sure the door closes ,and a special type of adhesive that bonds to the wood, it is designed to be rechargeible.

-Before ataching the wires to the esp32 vin, make sure , using a multi meter that that the wire coming from the buck converter has a voltage of 5v.
+Before ataching the wires to the esp32 vin, make sure , using a multi meter that that the wire coming from the buck converter has a voltage of 5v.Addionaly do the same for the remote

 **onshape link** =https://cad.onshape.com/documents/bdd11de85f4570d51cb36bd7/w/b7536c01ad29c059d531be40/e/07df8b484f8b3f7ee84a2b9b?renderMode=0&uiState=69f773907c9e9754978c7c0b